wal-g/wal-g/docs/PostgreSQL.md

 ...
 ```

+If you take the backup from a standby, make sure `full_page_writes` is enabled on the primary.
+Without it torn pages are neither detected nor repaired on filesystems where an 8KB write can be split, such as ext4 or XFS.

 ### ``wal-fetch``

 When fetching WAL archives from S3, the user should pass in the archive name and the name of the file to download to.
 This file should not exist as WAL-G will create it for you.